Curriculum Overview

 Other Important Information

-The children gather each Monday morning to share Sunday’s Gospel and explore current initiatives form the Catholic Church.
-These sessions provide a great opportunity to teach the Gospel Values to children at a level that they can understand and implement in our Nursery and Reception settings.
+The children gather each Monday morning to share Sunday’s Gospel and explore current initiatives from the Catholic Church.
+These sessions provide a great opportunity to teach the Gospel Values to children at a level that they can understand and implement in our EYFS setting.
+Later in the year some of the older Nursery children begin to go along to the assembly as part of their transition preparation for going to Reception.

-Please ensure children have full PE kit (t-shirt, shorts and pumps) in school ready for this.
+Please ensure children in Reception have a full PE kit (t-shirt, shorts and pumps) in school ready for this.
 PE kits can be left in school and taken home for washing at the end of each half term (if you wish to wash kits weekly please ensure they are back for the following week).
 Children cover a range of PE skills through dance, gymnastics and games lessons.
+Please make sure that all items are clearly labelled with your child’s name.

 Friday – Praise Assembly